ERP Value

 Start with the P&L

-Instead of starting with the current ERP landscape and processes, we start top-down with the P&L and look for efficiencies
+Instead of starting with the current ERP landscape and processes, we start top-down with the P&L and look for opportunities to cut costs

 Identify key savings levers

-Some efficiency levers are affected by the ERP and some aren't - we focus on the levers that are most relevant to ERP
+Some efficiency levers depend on automation and some don't - we focus on the levers that are most relevant

 Get the baseline right